ZHChen8397/Algorithm/README.md

 This is an algorithm practice project.

-It's now only has three sorting algorithm : merge sort, quick sort and insertion sort.
+~~It's now only has three sorting algorithm : merge sort, quick sort and insertion sort.~~

+Dec 8. update:
+new algorithm: quickSelect

-The algorithm only support for numbers.
+##### The algorithm only support for numbers.

 # Install